Alik Griffin

 MTF chart would show a little divergence between the sagittal and meridional lines, but nothing massive across the different measurement line pairs which you can visually see with these little lines I use on my charts.
 Pretty cool hu?
 Now you know why I put those there.

 If you’re wondering what really bad astigmatism looks like, check out the Canon RF 35mm f1.8 corner chart where the center details of the line feel a bit more lopsided and CA shifts purple and green between lines.
-It’s one of the worst Astigmatism lenses I’ve ever seen (likely by design to make you still wanting L glass / I’m not sure why everyone gives it such good reviews).
+It’s one of the worst Astigmatism lenses I’ve ever seen (likely by design to make you still want L glass / I’m not sure why everyone gives it such good reviews).

 Edge Sharpness